|1. What is the Bretton Woods system?|

 The adjustable peg was viewed as a vast improvement over the gold exchange standard with fixed parity.

-Currencies were convertible into gold, but unlike the gold exchange standard, countries had the ability to change par values of their currencies.
+Currencies were convertible into gold, but unlike the gold exchange standard, countries had the ability to change par values of their currencies .
 For this reason, Keynes described the Bretton Woods system as "the exact opposite of the gold standard."
+The world economy tripled in size during the two decades, but gold supply did not change much.

 Structural problems: (i) Over time the world economy grew and needed more liquidity or reserve assets. ⇒ Marshall Plan Aid.